Variational data assimilation for the wave equation in heterogeneous media: Numerical investigation of stability: Numerical experiments

 For contrast $c_1 = c_3 \in \{ 7.5,11.5 \}$, \cref{fig:jumpCoefs:multipleJumps} shows the exact solution and the approximation with $k = 3$ for fixed time step $\Delta t = 1/32$ on the refinement levels $L \in \{3,4\}$.
 In the case of contrast $c_1 = 11.5$, the refinement level $L = 3$ does not seem to be sufficient to resolve the solution accurately, but for $L = 4$ the solution is captured reasonably well, even though we do not prescribe data in the interval $(p_1,p_2)$.

 As a second example, we consider the case where the data is only given in one half of the interval, i.e. $\omega = [0,0.3]$.
 The requirement \eqref{eq:Tcondition} and thus the GCC is fulfilled if

 We consider $c_1 \in \{ 2.5, 7.5\}$, for which the requirement $T > \{ 0.89,0.65 \}$ ensures the GCC. \Cref{fig:jumpCoefs:multipleJumps:noGCC} compares the results for polynomial degree $k = 3$ on the refinement level $L = 4$ with a fixed time step $\Delta t = 1/32$, for two final times $T = 0.5$ and $T = 1.0$.
+We compare the approximation of the exact solution for both final times at time $t = 0.5$.
 For both contrasts, the approximate solution matches the exact solution well if the GCC is fulfilled ($T = 1.0$), but shows significant deviations when it is not ($T = 0.5$).
 The deviation is more extreme for contrast $c_1 = 2.5$, where the gap between the considered time $T = 0.5$ and the threshold $T > 0.89$ is larger.